bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

 .. plot:: assets/plots/examples/03_ex03_skewed.py

 One of the observations, the person with an annual income of *$2,000,000*, sits well outside the range of the rest of the observations.
-This feature of the sample, its :ref:`skew`, will manifest in the sample statistics as we move through this example.
+This feature of the sample, its *skew**, will manifest in the sample statistics as we move through this example.

 The sample mean is calculated using the :ref:`formula <sample_mean_formula>`,